KalaayPT/Profit-Taker-Guide/advanced/speedrun-strats.md

 </video>
 </div>

 For a more advanced variant of Flight Shots, a Contagion throw is incorporated into flight shots.
 This is a slight timesave from not having to possibly throw Contagion twice after landing or having to wait for a Contagion DOT to tick.
+It also eliminates most of the RNG required for fast first shields.

 Video (click to play/pause):